apache/cordova-plugin-camera/doc/index.md

 # org.apache.cordova.camera

-This plugin provides an API for taking pictures and for choosing images from the system's image library.
+This plugin defines a global `navigator.camera` object, which provides an API for taking pictures and for choosing images from the system's image library.

+Although the object is attached to the global scoped `navigator`, it is not available until after the `deviceready` event.

+    document.addEventListener("deviceready", onDeviceReady, false);
+    function onDeviceReady() {
+        console.log(navigator.camera);
+    }

 ## Installation